 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

 Doing Your Hair – This one we stumbled upon with my oldest daughter.
-She has an obsession with doing my hair, brushing, braiding, bunning and learning how to put in hair ties.
+She has an obsession with doing my hair, brushing, braiding, bunning, and learning how to put in hair ties.
 My son thinks it's a game and does my hair as well as his sister.
 Plus what mom doesn't like to be pampered a bit?
 The braiding especially is amazing at fine motor skills.
-I better my daughter got at braiding the better her
+The better my daughter got at braiding the better her handwriting got as well.

 Giving Mani-Pedis – Keeping with the pampering mom theme is letting your kids give you a manicure or pedicure.
-My kids found my neon nail files one day and wanted to know how to use it.
-They were all so excited, from my 8-year-old son down to my 2-year-old daughter.
+My kids found my neon nail files one day and wanted to know how to use them.
+They were all so excited, from my oldest son down to the youngest.
 So I let them take turns filing my nails.
 I figured why not I don't do anything with them anyway.

 I noticed with the hold ones the attention it took for them to use the nail file right and it hit me how it was helping their fine motor skills.
 My younger ones had a blast but didn't quite get it right.

 Legos – This one is one we all know, but I want to bring it up anyway.
 Kids love playing with Legos, and you don't have to buy expensive sets.
 A general 200+ box of Legos will supply all the fun they need!
 The sets are great of course because they have to follow directions, but they are more for older kids.

 If you head to Pinterest and search “Lego Challenge,” a ton of free ideas come up to have your children try out.
 From making a simple letter to extravagant things like landmarks.
 My kids have made everything from zoos to RVs.
 They have taken part in holiday challenges and more.
 A good gift idea for Lego lovers is the Lego Ideas Book as it has so many ideas.